Headache (Grimm): Plot

-Opening quote: "Stronger than lover's love is lover's hate.
-Incurable, in each the wounds they make."

-Nick (David Giuntoli) and Hank (Russell Hornsby) investigate a grisly murder get closer to uncover the identity of the vicious serial killer while Wu's (Reggie Lee) life is in grave danger.
-Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) try to help Captain Renard (Sasha Roiz) to heal him from his visions and bleeding.
-Juliette (Bitsie Tulloch) solidifies a new alliance as she works to get revenge which gets Nick's mother killed.
-Elsewhere, Trubel (Jacqueline Toboni) is back in Portland from Philadelphia to surprise them.
+Nick (David Giuntoli) and Hank (Russell Hornsby) investigate a grisly murder and get closer to uncovering the identity of the vicious serial killer, while Wu's (Reggie Lee) life is in grave danger.
+Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) try to heal Captain Renard (Sasha Roiz) of his visions and bleeding.
+Juliette (Bitsie Tulloch) solidifies a new alliance as she works to get revenge, which gets Nick's mother killed.
+Elsewhere, Trubel (Jacqueline Toboni) is back in Portland from Philadelphia, as a surprise.

 Reception

 Viewers

 The episode was viewed by 4.21 million people, earning a 1.0/4 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and eight for the night in the 18-49 demographics, behind The Amazing Race, Dateline NBC, two episodes of Hawaii Five-0, 20/20, Beyond the Tank, and Shark Tank.
 This was a slight decrease in viewership from the previous episode, which was watched by 4.22 million viewers with a 0.9/4.
 This means that 1.0 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.